DaveyJH/tactical-rashers/README.md

 been spent to implement the redirection of users away from games that are active when they are not players in that game.*

+1. Cross-site tracking prevents login status on iOS devices.

+*A known limitation of having the back-end DRF and front-end App served from separate hosts is that many Apple devices will not allow functionality.
+As this is a known issue with the learning material this has not been resolved for this iteration.
+It can be avoided on those devices by turning off "Prevent cross-site tracking" in the device's settings.*

 ***

 ### Resolved